TryGhost/migrate/README.md

 `migrate wp-api https://mywpsite.com`

-Each source somes with optional flags to customise the migration:
+Each source comes with optional flags to customise the migration:

 `migrate [source] --help` will give more detail